With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Rawhide Inc Youth And Family Counseling is a mental health treatment center in Outagamie County, WI, located at 446 North Westhill Boulevard, Suite 6, 54914 zip code area.
 Rawhide Inc Youth And Family Counseling provides outpatient treatment.
-Rawhide Inc Youth And Family Counseling offers trauma therapy, individual psychotherapy and couples/family therapy to adults, young adults and children / adolescents.
+Rawhide Inc Youth And Family Counseling offers individual psychotherapy, trauma therapy and dialectical behavior therapy to children / adolescents, young adults and adults.
 Additional services at Rawhide Inc Youth And Family Counseling consist of family psychoeducation.

-Learn MoreOptions Treatment Programs Inc is one of mental health facilities in Outagamie County, Wisconsin, located at 1000 North Lynndale Drive, Suite C, 54914 zip code.
+Learn MoreOptions Treatment Programs Inc is a mental health facility in Outagamie County, WI, located at 1000 North Lynndale Drive, Suite C, 54914.
 Options Treatment Programs Inc provides outpatient treatment.
-Options Treatment Programs Inc provides cognitive behavioral therapy, trauma therapy and group therapy to adults, young adults and seniors 65 or older.
+Options Treatment Programs Inc provides group therapy, individual psychotherapy and trauma therapy to young adults, children / adolescents and seniors 65 or older.
 Options Treatment Programs Inc also supports people requiring dual diagnosis treatment.
-Additional services provided at Options Treatment Programs Inc include court-ordered outpatient treatment, suicide prevention services and education services.
+Some other services available at Options Treatment Programs Inc include court-ordered outpatient treatment, suicide prevention services and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.